ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         * ``qed_bw.save_table_in`` (`string`): where to save the lookup table

-      Alternatively, the lookup table can be generated using a standalone tool (see workflows section).
+      Alternatively, the lookup table can be generated using a standalone tool (see :ref:`qed tools section <generate-lookup-tables-with-tools>`).

     * ``load``: a lookup table is loaded from a pre-generated binary file.
 The following parameter must be specified: